 BIO 302 Cellular Neuroscience.
 Discussion-based course intended for juniors and seniors who are interested in understanding how neurons function and contribute to cognition or disease at the cellular level.
-Prerequisites: BIO 121 and CHM 121.
+Prerequisites: BIO 121 and CHM 121 or CHM 131.

 BIO 308 Genetics: Analyzes prokaryotic and eukaryotic genetics at the level of molecule, cell, organism and population.
 Uses quantitative approach in presentation of concepts and in genetic analysis.
 Lab required.
-Prerequisites: BIO 121 and CHM 121.
+Prerequisites: BIO 121 and CHM 121 or CHM 131.